 2. Work with employers and managers to promote tax credits and free tax filing assistance to employees.

-Employers can promote tax credits directly to employees by including tax credit information with paychecks, hanging posters in the workplace, and making information available through employee resource lines and intranet systems.
+Employers can promote tax credits directly to employees by including tax credit information with paychecks, hanging posters in the workplace, and making information available through internal newsletters, employee resource lines, and intranet systems.
 Managers can incorporate information into employee manuals and training for new hires.
-Employers with many lower-wage employees can arrange to have VITA volunteers provide on-site tax preparation.
+Employers with many lower-wage employees can arrange to have Volunteer Income Tax Assistance (VITA) volunteers provide on-site tax preparation.

 3. Help businesses share tax credit information with customers.

-Businesses can display informational posters in their windows, department stores can play announcements on public address systems, and family restaurants can print messages on tray liners or placemats.
+Businesses can display informational flyers in their windows, department stores can play announcements on public address systems, and family restaurants can print messages on tray liners or placemats.
+Encourage local business to participate in tax credit awareness through online methods, such as posting graphics on their website or social media.

 4. Reach out to self-employed workers.